blumenkuebel/sap-dm-pod2-mcp-server/README.md

 npm run update-ui5-api-specs -- --source sapui5
 ```

-The metadata is written to the git-ignored `docu/ui5-api-specs/` directory and is used by
+The metadata is written to the `docu/ui5-api-specs/` directory and is used by
 the `list_ui5_libraries`, `search_ui5_api`, and `get_ui5_api` tools.
 SAPUI5 metadata is
 proprietary and must not be redistributed.
 By default this fetches the SDK's newest
 published version, which is **not** the same as your tenant's actual runtime version and